N1 Western Bypass (Johannesburg): Improvements

 By creating a narrower emergency shoulder, the freeway was widened during the 1990s from two lanes to three lanes in either direction, to alleviate massive traffic congestion on Johannesburg's roads.

-From 2007, the Western Bypass was included in the Gauteng Freeway Improvement Project (GFIP), which will improve traffic conditions in the province and create jobs in construction.
+From 2007, the Western Bypass was included in the Gauteng Freeway Improvement Project (GFIP), which improved traffic conditions in the province and created jobs in construction.
 Three of the benefits for users of the bypass now include lighting for the full length of the bypass, increased lanes in most parts of the bypass and increased capacity at the northern interchanges with the bypass.
-The trade-off for this will be a toll project, aimed at the entire national road network in Johannesburg.
-As a result, the entire Western Bypass is now declared an e-toll highway (with open road tolling).
+The trade-off for this was a toll project, aimed at the entire national road network in Johannesburg.
+As a result, the entire Western Bypass was declared an e-toll highway (with open road tolling) with 4 electronic tolling gantries in each direction from 3 December 2013 onwards.
+On 12 April 2024, e-tolls in Gauteng were shut down, effectively making the entire Western Bypass a toll-free route.

 Very noticeably, the road is no longer concrete in construction, but has been tarred for its entire length.
 This spells a death-knell for its Concrete Highway nickname.

-As with the Gauteng Freeway Improvement Project the R511 William Nicol Drive and the M9/R564 Rivonia Road/Witkoppen Road interchanges were completely upgraded.
+As with the Gauteng Freeway Improvement Project the R511 Winnie Mandela Drive and the M9/R564 Rivonia Road/Witkoppen Road interchanges were completely upgraded.
 The highway with the improvement project also upgraded all signage to new overhead signage.